MarinMarius/AngularJSTvShows/readme.md

 As I have discussed with Julia on the phone, I have kept the functionality to a minimum and have excluded unit tests, due to lack of time.

 One decision that I`m not that happy with regarding this project is that I have used both bootstrap 3 and bootstrap 5.
 In normal appliction, I would not do this, as this may have unexpected behaviour.
-In this case, due to lack of time, I have used both of them in order to speed up the development time.
+In this case, due to lack of time, I have used both of them in order to speed up the development time (version 3 needed for modal functionality, and version 5 for easer styling of the cards).